Friday, February 27, 2015

 Dramatic black and purple costumes

-Later on Saturday evening we trekked down to centro with John and Maia to watch the Cuban dance band.
-We arrived around 9:30 and the square was packed with people.
+Later on Saturday evening, we trekked down to Centro with John and Maia to watch the Cuban dance band.
+We arrived around 9:30, and the square was packed with people.
 People watching the dancers.
 People buying food from the street vendors.
 People enjoying a warm Caribbean night.
-We watched a number of dance troupes run through their energetic routines until around 11:00 in the evening.
-By then we were too tired to wait any longer for the Cuban band, and trekked back home.
+We watched several dance troupes run through their energetic routines until around 11:00 in the evening.
+By then, we were too tired to wait any longer for the Cuban band and trekked back home.

-On Sunday Alexis and Darren Grabby asked us to stop by their house.
+On Sunday, Alexis and Darren Grabby asked us to stop by their house.
 A neighbour across the street is in a dance troupe, and her group was putting on a show for the neighbourhood.
-The ladies were a bit late arriving, but eventually a collection of red devil angels and white saintly angles showed up on a convoy of motorcycles.
-They looked a bit weary, however, they cranked up the tunes and ripped through several dances with big smiles on their faces.
+The ladies were a bit late arriving, but eventually a collection of red devil angels and white saintly angels showed up on a convoy of motorcycles.
+They looked a bit weary; however, they cranked up the tunes and ripped through several dances with big smiles on their faces.

 Kids troupe - dancing on another street

-While the red devils and white angles were performing at Alexis and Darren's casa, we noticed a second group arrive just a block away.
+While the red devils and white angels were performing at Alexis and Darren's casa, we noticed a second group arrive just a block away.

 I snapped a few photographs of the young dancers.
 They were all about elementary age; a dozen young ladies, and one brave young man.
 He seemed to be enjoying himself: a lot.